Meet The Team

 In Shy Palmer, we find a tireless advocate, a dedicated educator, and a passionate urban farmer, all committed to making the world a better place.
 Her journey exemplifies the power of community and the enduring impact of individuals who champion the causes they hold dear.

-• Taj & Victoria Cotten - Board Members, Farmers & Agri-Education Team
+• Taj & Victoria Cotten - Farmers, Programs/Agri-Education committee

 In 2017, after realizing they wanted out of the rat race, the Cottens took on a Craigslist Ad to work in a Flower shop.
 After spending a week with flowers they knew they wanted to farm flowers and grow flowers.
 They then set out on a 6 year journey that led them to sustainable agriculture school and jobs on multiple farms, a feature in Black Flora, a book dedicated to BIPOC flower growers and floral enthusiasts, and at the beginning of 2023 starting their own farm business: CottenPicked LLC.
 Also in that time they were introduced to the world of food insecurity and land inequality that plagues and abundance of our black community.
 With that newfound knowledge, they knew with the position they had built in the agricultural space, they needed to do more to advocate for black farmers.
 Serving on multiple boards and committees such as Triangle Land Conservancy/Good Grounds Committee, which helps BIPOC farmers acquire affordable farm land, and Chatham County Fairgrounds Association, the oldest black organized agricultural and industrial fair in the state of NC.
 That all leads to why they are passionate about serving with Reclamation FARMacy and look forward to building our communities one seed at a time.